microsoft/demikernel/doc/testing.md

 System-level tests may be run in multiple ways:

-- [Using the Demikernel's CI tool (ie. `demikernel_ci`)](#running-system-level-tests-with-demikernels-ci-tool-ie-demikernel-ci).
+- [Using the Demikernel's CI tool (_i.e.,_ `demikernel-ci`)](#running-system-level-tests-with-demikernels-ci-tool-ie-demikernel-ci).
 This is the preferred method.
-- [Using Demikernel's build system (ie. `make`)](#running-system-level-tests-with-demikernels-build-system-ie-make).
+- [Using Demikernel's build system (_i.e.,_ `make`)](#running-system-level-tests-with-demikernels-build-system-ie-make).
 This method is discouraged, because you will have to deal by yourself with specific arguments for each test.
-- [Directly from the shell (ie. `bash`)](#running-system-level-tests-from-the-shell-ie-bash).
+- [Directly from the shell (_i.e.,_ `bash`)](#running-system-level-tests-from-the-shell-ie-bash).
 This method is strongly discouraged, because you will have to not only deal with specific arguments for each test, but also with intricacies of your shell.

 > Regardless the method you choose to follow: